testing-library/dom-testing-library/README.md

 ### Precision

-Queries that search inner tag content (i.e., `queryByLabelText`, `queryByText`) collapse and trim whitespace (newlines, spaces, tabs);
-queries using attributes do not.

 Some APIs accept an object as the final argument that can contain options that affect the precision of string matching: